GitHubDragonFly/AB-Modbus-Master/README.md

 - You can specify the name of the Program to get tags for (the default is set to MainProgram).
 - As for AB tags, you will need to specify the Custom String Length when the "custom string" data type is selected.
 - As for Modbus tags, you will need to specify the String Length when the "string" data type is selected.
-- Modbus addressing: CO = Coil, DI = Discrete Input, IR = Input Register, HR = Holding Register (all these also in the form of 0, 1, 3 and 4 xxxxx addressing).
+- Modbus addressing: CO = Coil, DI = Discrete Input, IR = Input Register, HR = Holding Register (all these set by 0, 1, 3 and 4 xxxxx addressing).
 - Modbus byte/word swapping is a bit tricky but I hope most of it functions correctly.
 - Some error handling has been built into the app but it is also relying on the libplctag library itself for additional error handling.